-Loneliness is an escalating and deleterious issue, even being heralded as an epidemic in some countries.
-Given its serious consequences to health and well-being, we examined how communal orientation, or having a prosocial orientation, may be associated with less loneliness, and in turn, greater personal and relationship well-being.
-Study 1 (N=247) and 2 (N=310) were 14-day daily experience studies with longitudinal follow-ups.
+Loneliness is an escalating and deleterious issue with serious consequences to health and wellbeing.
+We examined if communal orientation, or being motivated to help others, may be associated with less loneliness, and in turn, greater personal and relationship well-being.
+Study I (N = 247) and 2 (N = 310) were 14-day daily experience studies with longitudinal follow-ups.
 Across both studies, we found that helping dispositions were associated with less loneliness, and in turn, predicted greater daily and sustained well-being across a variety of measures, including satisfaction with life, positive affect, negative affect, meaning in life, psychological richness, romantic relationship quality, and friendship quality.
 We found that these results could not be fully explained by participants' extraversion, agreeableness, and neuroticism.
 We conducted additional exploratory analyses testing alternative models.
 Overall, we found that people who tend to help others more experience a myriad of rewards, including less loneliness and strengthened well-being.
-Keywords: loneliness, prosociality, well-being, close relationships